 - Ensure you’re going to bed and waking up at a reasonable hour.
 If you find yourself staying up late into the night and waking up later in the day, you may want to work towards rescheduling your sleep.

-- If you have difficulty getting to sleep at night, you may want to incorporate sleep supplements into your diet, such as cannabidiol (CBD) and melatonin.
+- If you find it difficult to get to sleep at night, you may want to incorporate sleep supplements into your diet, such as cannabidiol (CBD) and melatonin.

-Regardless of the state of your sleep, remember that healthy sleep for an average adult is between 7 and 8 hours every night.
+Regardless of your sleep, remember that healthy sleep for an average adult is between 7 and 8 hours every night.

 4.)
 Be Patient With Yourself

-Change isn’t easy and it’s likely you’re going to make a number of mistakes.
+Change isn’t easy and you’re likely going to make many mistakes.
 This is okay!
 New Year’s resolutions aren’t meant to be overnight successes.
 They take a lot of time, effort, and patience to overcome.

-If you’re having difficulty following through with your New Year’s resolution, it may help to lower expectations.
-It’s common for us to want the best for our lives, but we can’t always reach our prospects immediately.
+If you have difficulty following through with your New Year’s resolution, it may help to lower expectations.
+Admittedly, we can’t always reach our prospects immediately.

 It may help to set smaller goals that lead to your bigger goal.
-For example, if you want to exercise more regularly in the new year, it may help to start small (i.e. push-ups in the morning and evening, running a mile, etc.) before jumping into more intensive workouts.
+For example, if you want to exercise more regularly, it may help to start small (i.e. push-ups in the morning and evening, running a mile, etc.) before jumping into more intensive workouts.

 5.)
 Enroll in Mental Health Services

-If you struggle with a mental health condition and aren’t receiving the proper treatment, this may be the first step you need to take in order to make other changes in your life.
+If you struggle with a mental health condition and aren’t receiving the proper treatment, this may be the first step you need to take to make other changes in your life.

 When mental illness isn’t identified by a professional, it has the chance to worsen over time.
 In fact, some research suggests that lack of access to treatment is the cause of a mental health crisis in America. ⁹

 Naturally, a worsened mental state can make it much more difficult to reach your New Year’s resolution.
-If you’re not sure where to begin, there are a number of resources online designed to help you find the treatment you need.
+If you’re unsure where to begin, several online resources can help you find the treatment you need.

 Final Word